rumkin/drakkar/readme.md

 ## Usage

-Drakkar has one arguments is sources directory and optional `output` parameter which specify output location.
-Default is `$CWD`.
+Drakkar has two arguments.
+The first is sources directory (default is `.`) and destination directory (default is `www`).

 ```
-drakkar docs --output=site
+drakkar docs output
 ```